CREB-binding protein: Structure

 The functional CBP is approximately 7362 nucleotides long and encodes 2,441 amino acids.
 CBP does not directly interact with promoter elements; it is brought to the site via protein-protein interactions that are the result of its different structural domains complexing with other transcriptional co-activators.

-Transitional Adapter Zinc Finger domains
+Transitional adapter zinc finger domains

-CBP has two Transitional Adapter Zinc Finger (TAZ) domains that each consist of four alpha helices stabilized by zinc ions.
+CBP has two transitional adapter zinc finger (TAZ) domains that each consist of four alpha helices stabilized by zinc ions.
 Both TAZ1 and TAZ2 domains favor the hydrophobic residues within amphipathic amino acid sequences, and their binding affinity is enhanced by the interaction of acidic residues with positive side chains.
 Factors that bind to TAZ2 are also potentially regulated via acetylation due to its proximity to the acetyltransferase domain (KAT).

 Cysteine-histidine rich regions

 Although there are three cysteine-histidine rich domains identified within CBP, only domains 1 and 3 (CH1, CH3) have had their structural functions resolved.

 A number of factors that associate with CBP bind to either the CH1 or CH3 domain, or to both, despite their locations at opposing ends of the protein.
 To date, little is known about the interaction between these two domains.
 The primary structure of CH1 and CH3 has been shown to break down into consensus sequences that are capable of chelating zinc ions (Zn2+).
 Experiments performed also showed that the residues in these sequences are obligatory for transcriptional coactivation to occur by either CH1 or CH3.
 The CH2 region, located in the middle of the protein, in its acetyltransferase domain, does not contain this consensus sequence, and has not been conclusively shown to bind zinc ions.